-The key difference between direct and indirect cost is that direct cost is the cost incurred by the organization while performing their core business activity and can be attributed directly in the production cost like raw material cost, wages paid to factory staff etc, whereas, indirect cost is the cost that cannot be directly attributed to the production as these costs are incurred in general and can be fixed or variable in nature like the office expenses, salary paid to administration, etc.
+Direct cost is the cost incurred by the organization while performing their core business activity and can be attributed directly in the production cost like raw material cost, wages paid to factory staff etc, whereas, Indirect cost is the cost that cannot be directly attributed to the production as these costs are incurred in general and can be fixed or variable in nature like the office expenses, salary paid to administration, etc.

-If we look at the cost sheet, we will see that there are two types of costs that stand out.
-The first is the direct cost and the next is an indirect cost.
+If we look at the cost sheet, we will see that two types of costs stand out.
+The first is the direct cost, and the next is an indirect cost.
 Both are important for running a business.

 Direct costs are costs that can be identified easily as per the expenditure on cost objects.
-For example, if we pick how much expenditure a business has had on purchasing the raw materials inventory, we will be able to directly to point out.
+For example, if we pick how much expenditure a business has had on purchasing the raw materials inventoryRaw Materials InventoryRaw materials inventory is the cost of products in the inventory of the company which has not been used for finished products and work in progress inventory.
+Raw material inventory is part of inventory cost which is reported under current assets on the balance sheet., we will be able to directly point out.